gofaniyi/favorite-things/answers.md

         Seeing that different users will have their accounts provisioned and manage their Favorites differently.
 I will also design the application to manage the Signing up of Users.

+    - Manage Attributes under each category

+        Currently, the user specifies the extra attributes when creating a favorite thing.
+But managing it under each category will create room for consistency across favorite things.

 ## Most Useful feature in Python3.6/Flask latest version